What if I need special accommodations?

 Is cable TV provided at University Apartments?

 Yes, free Non-Digital Cable ( Channels 2 - 72) is provided, with one outlet per apartment.
-Student may contract with Time Warner Cable for additional programming at an additional cost.
+Students may contract with Time Warner Cable for additional programming at an additional cost.

 What if I need summer housing?